 For example, I went on Thumbtack to see what the job might cost.
 The site has an option to select Portrait Photography, after which I was directed to select Professional Headshots (versus newborn and graduation portraits, for example).

 Where Should You Post Your Headshot?

-Kenny says that headshots are generally not needed for résumés in the United States ("depending on the line of work and position desired").
+Headshots are generally not needed for CVs in the U.K. ("depending on the line of work and position desired").
 Plus, adding one could work against some professionals.

 "It is a good practice for employers to refrain from looking at pictures of candidates during the initial hiring process.
-That protects both the organization and the employee from potential discrimination claims," Kenny explains.
-"CVs are a different situation.
-It is expected that candidates will submit a headshot as part of their CV, and is common practice throughout Europe and in others countries."
+That protects both the organisation and the employee from potential discrimination claims," Kenny explains.

 Using a headshot on social media is also a case-by-case matter.
 LinkedIn is one of the most important places for professionals to use headshots, he says, as are professional and company websites "that showcase the employee to the public."